-GoldMining, through its subsidiary BRIA, acquired its rights to the project on August 5, 2015 pursuant to an asset purchase agreement date August 5, 2015 between GoldMining, BRIA, Kiska Metals Corporation and Geoinformatics Alaska Exploration, Inc. in exchange for the issuance of 3,500,000 GoldMining shares as set out in GoldMining's news release of August 6, 2015.
-Copy of the agreement is attached.
+GoldMining, through its subsidiary U.S. GoldMining (then known as BRIA Alaska Corp.), acquired the rights to the project on August 5, 2015 pursuant to an asset purchase agreement date August 5, 2015 between GoldMining, U.S. GoldMining, Kiska Metals Corporation and Geoinformatics Alaska Exploration,

+Inc. in exchange for the issuance of 3,500,000 GoldMining shares as set out in GoldMining's news release of August 6, 2015.